WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 the correct value than the result returned by `operator *` - hence the 'safe_' prefix.

+### Overflow and Underflow

+The major disadvantage of `safe_` functions preserving the more significant digits of their input values is that less significant digits are sacrificed.
+In the extreme case of underflow, all the bits are lost and the value becomes zero.

+For example,

+    safe_square(fixed_pointuint8_t, 0>(15))

+causes the object to be flushed to zero.

+While often not as serious as overflow, underflow can cause knock-on effects, such as when a flushed value is subsequently used as a divisor.

+There is a strong desire to catch situations where a `fixed_point` value transitions to a flushed state to causes any bits to overflow.
+However, it is unacceptable that this should necessarily require a run-time check.
+Additionally it is not net established by which method an error should be flagged.

+For this reason, it is left to the user to avoid flush events and for such events to result in undefined behavior.
+This is not an ideal solution but is necessary to ensure that future extension to the API involving the option of run-time checks has enough freedom to implement a satisfactory solution.

+See the 'Future Issues' section below for discussion on possible future strategies for catching overflow and underflow events.

 ## IV.
 Technical Specification

 ### Header